BeautyScientist/GSDIANOZAS/README.md

 I think I might go even further.
 In a sense everything is ultimately a failure.
 Something that works is still going to be replaced by something better down the line.
 Kipling had it right.
 Triumph and disaster are both imposters.

+I think I’m most concerned about right now is controlling my emotions.
+I find myself wasting a lot of time getting annoyed by things and people.
+This is bad in two ways.
+I don’t enjoy the process itself.
+And I’ve got much better things to do with the time.
+So I thought I would write something about it as a way of clarifying my thoughts.

+#### **Controlling my emotions**

+My way of working on this kind of thing recently has been to frame what I want to work on as a question.
+It’s an easy to pop it into an AI program and get a rough draft.
+I can then edit it into a final shape that I find satisfying.
+Up until now, I’ve never got anything from the AI that is usable as is.

+So I do that this morning using Claude 4.
+When I read the response, I was surprised to find that there really wasn’t anything to add or subtract from it.
+I judged it to be a perfectly good bit of writing that I would be happy to have done myself.
+I’m really not sure what I think about this.
+Here’s the prompt I used.

+“What is some succinct advice for managing ones emotions?
+I find I devote too much thought to people and things that annoy me.
+I’d rather focus my brain on positive things and achieving my goals.”

+And here is the response.

+Here are some practical strategies for redirecting your mental energy:

+**Catch and redirect quickly.** When you notice yourself dwelling on something irritating, immediately ask "Is this worth my mental real estate right now?"
+Then consciously shift to something constructive - a project you're working on, a problem you want to solve, or something you're looking forward to.

+**Use the 2-minute rule.** If something bothers you, give yourself exactly 2 minutes to feel annoyed, then move on.
+Setting a timer can help make this concrete.

+**Channel irritation into action.** When possible, convert that mental energy into doing something productive.
+Feeling frustrated about a work situation?
+Use that energy to tackle a different task or make progress on a goal.

+**Create positive anchors.** Keep a mental list of 3-5 things that genuinely excite or motivate you.
+When you catch yourself ruminating, deliberately think about one of these instead.

+**Practice the "so what" test.** Ask yourself: "Will this matter in a week?
+A month?
+A year?"
+Most daily annoyances fail this test, making it easier to let them go.

+**Physical reset.** Sometimes a quick walk, deep breathing, or even changing your physical position can break the mental loop and create space for refocusing.

+The goal isn't to never feel annoyed - that's human.
+It's building the habit of noticing when you're stuck in unproductive thought patterns and having reliable ways to shift your attention back to what actually matters to you.​​​​​​​​​​​​​​​​

 #### **Anger Management As Time Management**